corwinm/oil.code/README.md

 [^1]: If VSCode is opened and no files are opened, the oil window will open.
 This can be disabled in settings.
 [^2]: Keymap might have conflicts with VSCode keymaps or and may require additional config
 [^3]: `oil-code.close` is implemented but I was not able to set the default keymap of "\<C-c\>"
+[^4]: `oil-code.cd` is implemented but the workspace reloads and pending changes do not persist.

 ## Icons